osemenets21/car_showcase/README.md

 ## Technologies Used

-I) React: Frontend library for building user interfaces.
+1) React: Frontend library for building user interfaces.
-II) Next.js 14: Framework for server-side rendering and static site generation, enhancing performance and SEO.
+2) Next.js 14: Framework for server-side rendering and static site generation, enhancing performance and SEO.
-III) TypeScript: Strongly typed JavaScript for robust and maintainable code.
+3) TypeScript: Strongly typed JavaScript for robust and maintainable code.
-IV) Tailwind CSS: Utility-first CSS framework for creating a modern and responsive design.
+4) Tailwind CSS: Utility-first CSS framework for creating a modern and responsive design.
-V) API Integration: (Add any API services you used, such as car rental APIs or payment gateways).
+5) API Integration: (Add any API services you used, such as car rental APIs or payment gateways).

 ## Installation